David Hollinger

-David Albert Hollinger (/hɑːliŋər/) (born April 25, 1941 in Chicago, Illinois) is the Preston Hotchkis Professor of History, emeritus at the University of California, Berkeley.
+David Albert Hollinger (/hɑːliŋgər/) (born April 25, 1941 in Chicago, Illinois) is the Preston Hotchkis Professor of History, emeritus at the University of California, Berkeley.
 His specialties are American intellectual history and American ethnoracial history.

-In 2022 Hollinger published Christianity’s American Fate: How Religion Became More Conservative and Society More Secular (Princeton University Press).
-The most well known of his eight previous books are Postethnic America: Beyond Multiculturalism (1995), Science, Jews, and Secular Culture (1996), After Cloven Tongues of Fire: Protestant Liberalism and Modern American History (2013), and Protestants Abroad: How Missionaries Tried to Change the World but Changed America (2017).
-He has edited or co-edited several other books, including The American Intellectual Tradition (seven editions, 1989 to 2016), co-edited with Charles Capper, Reappraising Oppenheimer (2005) co-edited with Cathryn Carson, and The Humanities and the Dynamics of Inclusion (2006).
-One of his articles has become a standard treatment of the process of racialization and ethnoracial mixture, "Amalgamation and Hypodescent: The Question of Ethnoracial Mixture in the History of the United States," American Historical Review, 2003.
+Hollinger is the author of several books, including Postethnic America: Beyond Multiculturalism (1995), Protestants Abroad: How Missionaries Tried to Change the World but Changed America (2017), and Christianity’s American Fate: How Religion Became More Conservative and Society More Secular (2022).

 His influence in the field of religious history was discussed in 2013 in The New York Times.

 Life

 Hollinger grew up in the Church of the Brethren, a denomination in which his father, grandfather, and great-grandfather had been ministers, but Hollinger has identified himself as an atheist for most of his adult life.
-His family memoir, When This Mask of Flesh is Broken: The Story of an American Protestant Family (2017) is an account of the Hollinger family’s history and its role in the Brethren community.
+He documented his family's history in his 2019 family memoir, When This Mask of Flesh is Broken: The Story of an American Protestant Family (2019) is an account of the Hollinger family’s history and its role in the Brethren community.
+He detailed his upbringing in the chapter "Church People and Others" from his 2013 book After Cloven Tongues of Fire.

+While completing his undergraduate education, Hollinger worked as a part-time sportswriter for the Pomona Progress-Bulletin.
 Hollinger earned his Bachelor of Arts degree from La Verne College in 1963, and then his Master of Arts degree in 1965 and Ph.D. in 1970, both from University of California, Berkeley.
 Before joining the Berkeley faculty in 1992, Hollinger taught at the University at Buffalo and the University of Michigan.
 He was Harmsworth Professor of American History at Oxford University in 2001-2.
 He retired at Berkeley in 2013.